from_numpy#

 movement.io.load_poses.from_numpy(position_array, confidence_array=None, individual_names=None, keypoint_names=None, fps=None, source_software=None)[source]#

-Create a movement dataset from NumPy arrays.
+Create a movement poses dataset from NumPy arrays.

 Parameters: